-- The local government is responsible for the assessment of applications for greywater use facilities for garden irrigation in sewered areas; - Where greywater is applied to the garden via manual bucketing by the owner/occupant of a premises, local government approval is not required; - Through the application process, the local government has responsibility to ensure that owners/occupants of premises with a greywater use facility have a regime for regular checking, maintenance and repair of the facility. - The following table provides performance criteria and probable solutions that the applicant is to address when considering and applying for a greywater use facility.
+- The local government is responsible for the assessment of applications for greywater use facilities for garden irrigation in sewered areas; - Where greywater is applied to the garden via manual bucketing by the owner/occupant of a premises, local government approval is not required; - Through the application process, the local government has responsibility to ensure that owners/occupants of premises with a greywater use facility have a regime for regular checking, maintenance and repair of the facility. - • - The following table provides performance criteria and probable solutions that the applicant is to address when considering and applying for a greywater use facility.
 The performance criteria outlines the desired outcomes for the design, installation and ongoing performance of the proposed greywater use facility.
 Whereas probable solutions indicate a means by which the performance criteria can be achieved.

-Issue Date: 02/03/06 Edition: 1 Revision Status: 08/06 Page 3 of 14
+Department: Planning and Policy Group: Land Use Planning Approved: General Meeting (01/03/06) Issue Date: 02/03/06 Edition: 1 Revision Status: 08/06 Page 3 of 14

+Performance Criteria Probable Solutions

-1. Regulatory Requirements for Application
+1. Regulatory Requi rements for Application

 (1) The use of greywater for garden watering in sewered areas is in accordance with the relevant regulatory provisions to prevent adverse effects on the built and natural environment, amenity and human health and safety.

-Where greywater is applied to the garden via manual bucketing by the owner/occupant of a premises, local government assessment is not required, as manual bucketing for disposal of greywater is not regarded as comprising a greywater use facility.

-- (1) Where greywater is applied to the garden via a greywater use facility a Compliance Permit may be granted in a sewered area only if the premises at which the facility is proposed is - - (a) classified under the Building Code of Australia as a Class1a building; - (b) not part of a community titles scheme under the Body Corporate and Community Management Act 1997; - (c) generates less than 3000 litres of greywater per day; - (d) not sourced from toilets and kitchen sinks.
+Note - Where greywater is applied to the garden via manual bucketing by the owner/occupant of a premises, local government assessment is not required, as manual bucketing for disposal of greywater is not regarded as comprising a greywater use facility.
+(1) Where greywater is applied to the garden via a greywater use facility a Compliance Permit may be granted in a sewered area only if the premises at which the facility is proposed is - (a) classified under the Building Cod of Australia as a Class1a building (b) not part of a community titles scheme under the Body Corporate and Community Management Act 1997; (c) generates less than 3000 litres of greywater per day; (d) not sourced from toilets and kitchen sinks.

-2. System Design and Installation
+2. System Desi gn and Installation

+General General
-- (1) The greywater use facility is - - (a) constructed of durable materials that are capable of withstanding normal ground movement and vertical, lateral and uplift loads imposed by any situation for which they are designed; - (b) assembled to ensure that the joints and junctions are watertight and prevent the ingress of tree roots, overland run-off, insects and groundwater; - (c) designed to ensure surge tank components, mechanical and electrical equipment is readily accessible for maintenance and replacement; - (d) to incorporate means of preventing foul air and gases creating an odour nuisance;

-- (1) The requirements for greywater use facilities are as follows - (a) plumbing and drainage piping from the reticulated sewerage system complies with AS/NZS 3500 National Plumbing and Drainage Code: - (b) treatment tanks and pump wells comply with the structural and access requirements of AS/NZS 1546.1:1998 On-site Domestic Wastewater Treatment Units Septic Tanks; - (c) filters, diversion device components, pumps and motors that require maintenance by the owner are readily accessible; - (d) the sewer does not receive a back flow of rainwater, stormwater or surface water
+The greywater use facility is - (a) constructed of durable materials that are capable of withstanding normal ground movement and vertical, lateral and uplift loads imposed by any situation for which they are designed; (b) assembled to ensure that the joints and junctions are watertight and prevent the ingress of tree roots, overland run-off, insects and groundwater; (c) designed to ensure surge tank components, mechanical and electrical equipment is readily accessible for maintenance and The requirements for greywater use facilities are as follows - (a) plumbing and drainage piping from the reticulated sewerage system complies with AS/NZS 3500 National Plumbing and Drainage Code; (b) treatment tanks and pump wells comply with the structural and access requirements of AS/NZS 1546.1:1998 On-site Domestic Wastewater Treatment Units - Septic Tanks; (c) filters, diversion device components, pumps and motors that require maintenance by the owner are readily accessible;

+Department: Planning and Policy Group: Land Use Planning Approved: General Meeting (01/03/06)